-I love this and it presupposes that we will all fail at some point.
+I love this as it presupposes that we will all fail at some point.
 And, you know what?
 We will!
 Life gets in the way, sh!t happens, all conspiring to force us back into our old habits.

 It’s important to prepare for this: don’t be too hard on yourself when it does (just look how far you’ve come!) and get back into your new habit quickly.
 It’s not failure, it’s just a blip.